 Deduction

 A reduction in taxable income (or a reduction in Adjusted Gross Income, in some cases) for certain expenses.
-Deductions cannot reduce taxable income below zero.
+For individuals, deductions cannot reduce taxable income below zero.
 Many deductions are available only to tax filers who claim itemized deductions.
 Because the value of a deduction is based on a tax filer’s tax bracket, and higher-income households are subject to higher income-tax rates, they receive larger savings for each dollar deducted than do lower-income households, which are subject to a lower tax rate.

 Dividends